Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 essential pieces of information that must be encoded by any combinatorial strategy for notating plumbing of bands are the following.

-1. The parent child relationship of bands
+1. The parent child relationship between bands
-2. The relative positions of children (plumbing squares) and twists on a band
+2. The twists on bands and their positions relative to the band's children (plumbing squares)

 Explicit details expanding on why these two pieces of information are essential can be found in Bonahon and Seibenmann [@bonahonNewGeometricSplittings2016].
-We will see in future sections some ways in which these data are essential, albeit in specialized cases.
+We will see in following sections ways in which these data are essential, albeit in specialized cases.

-The first of these pieces of essential data we will work on is the parent child relationships of bands.
+Consider the first piece of essential information our combinitorial strategy must encode, the parent child relationships between bands.
 Perhaps the most commonly computationally utilized structure that encodes relational data is an abstract graph.
 We imagine how an abstract graph might be used for encoding the relationship of bands.
 One solution is to map bands to vertices and plumbing relationships to edges.
-In the discussion of the band construction, we restricted plumbing from forming cycles ({prf:ref}`wpt-construc-fig-cycle`).
+In the discussion of the band construction, we restricted plumbing from forming cycles (@wpt-construc-fig-cycle).
 A result of this restriction is that any abstract graph must also have no cycles, meaning all the graphs we will work with, abstract or otherwise, are actually trees.
 We will call the data of a vertex and a collection of **bonds** (half-edges) associated to plumbing squares the **local picture around a vertex**.

 We have partially completed our goal of encoding the essential information of band plumbing in a combinatorial object.
 Unfortunately, an abstract tree doesn't